yassir56069/solupro-web/assets/svg/README.md

 This directory contains SVG icons that are used by the app.

-Everything in this directory is made into a sprite using `pnpm run build:icons`.
+Everything in this directory is made into a sprite using `npm run build:icons`.
 This file will show in /public/icons/sprite.svg